 Boxwood Blight Symptoms and Causes

 Boxwood Blight (also known as Cylindrocladium buxicola) is an aggressive fungal disease caused by the fungi Calonectria pseudonaviculata.
 This disease strikes healthy Boxwood, quickly causing mass defoliation.
 You will typically see Boxwood Blight flair up during rainy or humid seasons, where the leaves stay wet for extended periods of time.
-If the fungi is present during ideal conditions it will begin to produce white spore masses on the underside of the leaves.
+If the fungi are present during ideal conditions, they will begin producing white spore masses on the underside of the leaves.
 Under magnification they look like white threads.
 Ideal temperature for growth is said to be 15-25 degrees Celsius (Daughtrey M., & Gilrein D., & Vescera M. (n.d.)).

 American and English boxwood are most susceptible.
 Asian species (like the Korean cultivars ‘wintergem’ and ‘wintergreen”) are typically more resistant, but can still become infected.
 English/Korean crosses like ‘Green Mountain’, ‘Green Velvet’, ‘Green Mound’, ‘Green Gem’ offer more resistance than English or American, but not as much protection as Korean.

 Treatment for Boxwood Blight